bsdero/kanekfs/README.md

 "slot data".

-This on-disk data structure, including the slot index, and slot data, is called as "slots storage".
+This on-disk data structure, including the slot index, and slot data, is called as "metadata storage".
 The data structure for locate the slot index and slot data on disk is called as "metadata storage descriptor".
 Is expected that the metadata storage descriptor to be stored in disk.
-The user can select how much portion of the file or block device will be used for slots storage, or maybe, all of it, considering the layer below, which is ECL.
+The user can select how much portion of the file or block device will be used for metadata storage, or maybe, all of it, considering the layer below, which is ECL.
 This data is stored in the metadata storage descriptor.
 The metada storage descriptor includes:
 - Starting block of the slots index